jehnsen/profile-mgnt-frontend/README.md

     - Memoizing `handleSearch` ensures that the function identity remains stable, preventing unnecessary re-renders of components that depend on this handler.
     - Memoizing `handlePageChange` ensures that the function identity remains stable, preventing unnecessary re-renders of components that depend on this handler.

-4. Implement Suspense and React.lazy:
+4. Implement `Suspense` and `React.lazy`:
     - By splitting the code into smaller chunks, the initial load time of the application will be reduced.
 This is especially beneficial for larger applications with many routes and components.
 It will only load what is necessary at any given time, reducing the amount of JavaScript that needs to be parsed and executed on initial load and we can also display a spinner animation while components are loading.
-5. Used RTK Query for data fetching instead of axios because it has built-in caching, automatic re-fetching, reduced boilerplate and enhance type safety with generated hooks for API endpoints
+5. Used `RTK Query` for data fetching instead of axios because it has built-in caching, automatic re-fetching, reduced boilerplate and enhance type safety with generated hooks for API endpoints

 --------------------------------
 ## Identifying Other Issues
 --------------------------------

-2. Use useMemo to memoize the filtered and processed data to improve performance by avoiding unnecessary recalculations on every render
+1. Use useMemo to memoize the filtered and processed data to improve performance by avoiding unnecessary recalculations on every render
-3. Use CSS utility libraries like TailwindCSS to enhance the UI and ensure responsiveness across different platforms.
+2. Use CSS utility libraries like TailwindCSS to enhance the UI and ensure responsiveness across different platforms.
 TailwindCSS offers a range of pre-defined classes that streamline styling and layout adjustments, making it easier to create a consistent, responsive design without writing custom CSS for each element.
 This approach not only speeds up development but also maintains a clean and maintainable codebase.
-4. To keep the project organized and maintainable, place the TypeScript interfaces in a dedicated folder.
+3. To keep the project organized and maintainable, place the TypeScript interfaces in a dedicated folder.
 This centralizes the type definitions, making them easier to manage and reuse across different parts of the application.
 This approach enhances code readability and consistency, ensuring that type definitions are easily accessible and modifiable as the project evolves.

 **For Future Improvement**
 - Set up a continuous integration and deployment pipeline to automate deployment, ensuring consistent code quality and quicker release cycles.
 - Create a docker setup and deploy in docker container
+- Create unit test for each components
+- Add Login Functionality and Authorization handling

 ### Optional Enhancements
 1. Added CRUD functionality for user profiles.